socialvibe/truex-ads-docs/bluescript-reference.md

 ##### (3) - `replaceStep`

-Navigates to a different BlueScript step, replacing the current step on the navigational stack.
+Navigates to a different BlueScript step, replacing the current step being displayed.

 ###### Parameters